Woody4618/solana-idls-compared/README.md

 - ✅ You want strong safety guarantees with account constraints
 - ✅ You're new to Solana development
 - ✅ You prefer standardized Borsh serialization

+For most use cases its recommended to use Anchor since it provides a lot of safety guarantees and is easier to get started with.

 ## 📚 Learn More